breakerh/hammer-splinterlands-bot/README.md

 - `USE_CLASSIC_BOT_PRIVATE_API=false` Set to false unless you have the private API from the original bot

+- `CHECK_UPDATE=true` Set to true unless you don't want to update your application

 # Donations

 In case you want to donate to me for updating this bot, I would be very happy!
 Please also consider donating to the original bot creator.